-Manufacturers worldwide have recognized Standard E-110, defined by the American Society for Testing and Materials (ASTM) as the accepted parameters for hardness testing using the Rockwell method.
+Manufacturers worldwide have recognized Standard E-18, defined by the American Society for Testing and Materials (ASTM) as the accepted parameters for hardness testing using the Rockwell method.
 For companies looking for a portable hardness tester standard E-110 has been accepted as a continuation of E-18 relating solely to portable Rockwell hardness testers.
 The general testing procedure of E-18 and E-110 is as follows:

 A rounded penetrator of known hardness is forced into the test surface under a specific pressure load.
 A crude hardness reading could be taken from the depth of penetration.
 Some inexpensive testers use this method.